Garrett-Productions/agileScrum_udemy/day1ReadMe.md

 - working software > comprehensive documentation
 3. Customer collaboration over contract negotiation
 4. Responding to Change over Following a Plan
+- Respond to change, everyone has a plan until they get punched in the face